-By 2014, Farrell-Calhoun needed increased Warehouse space and so we purchased and renovated the vacant building located adjacent to the Corporate Office and Manufacturing Facility.
-With this $2.9 M renovation, we increased our Warehouse space to 90,000 square feet.
-If you drive down B.B.
-King Boulevard in Memphis, you might see our logo on this retaining wall behind the Warehouse!
+By 2014, Farrell-Calhoun needed increased Warehouse space and decided to purchase and renovate the vacant building located adjacent to the Corporate Office and Manufacturing Facility.
+With this $2.9 M renovation, Warehouse space was increased to 90,000 square feet.
+When driving down B.B.
+King Boulevard in Memphis, you might see the Farrell-Calhoun logo on the retaining wall behind the Warehouse.

-John "Anthony" Ward, III graduated from Vanderbilt University with a degree in chemistry.
-He went to work for Buckman Labs after college, calling on paper mills in the Mid-South.
+John "Anthony" Ward, III graduated from Vanderbilt University with a degree in Chemistry.
+He worked for Buckman Labs after college, calling on paper mills in the Mid-South.
 He returned to Farrell-Calhoun in 1992 and today he is Vice-President of Sales and Marketing.

 Julie Ward Fleming also graduated from Louisiana State University.
-Julie began working for Farrell-Calhoun in 2007 and today she is the Architectural Manager.
+Julie began working for Farrell-Calhoun in 2007 and today she is the Architectural and Marketing Manager.

 Stephen H. Varnado is a graduate of the University of Mississppi and the first grandchild to join the family business.
-Stephen is currently working in production.
+Stephen is the Assistant Plant Manager.